intuitive eating for teens title image

 12. Talk to Your Teen About Social Media

-If your teen is on social media, talk to them about what they see and make sure they understand that so much of what they see is not real.
+If your teen is on social media, talk to them about what they see and make sure they understand that much of it is not real.
 So many photos and videos featuring seemingly flawless bodies are edited, whether through filters or Photoshop.
 And many of the accounts that aren’t editing their photos are just showing the highlight reels of their life.

-The same goes for accounts showing photos of “health food” or promoting a diet or exercise program; these are usually trying to sell something and often represent an unrealistic way of living that is wrapped up in diet culture.
-Whether they are scrolling through images and videos of bodies, food, or fitness, ask them to pay attention to how they feel before, during, and after spending time on social media.
+The same goes for accounts that show photos of “health food” or promote a diet or exercise program; these are usually trying to sell something and often represent an unrealistic way of living wrapped up in diet culture.
+Whether they are scrolling through images and videos of bodies, food, or fitness, ask them to pay attention to how they feel before, during, and after using social media.

 13. Teach Your Teen About Diet Culture